LVMark: Robust Watermark for Latent Video Diffusion Models: Introduction

 Our contributions can be summarized as follows:

-\begin{itemize} \item We introduce a robust watermarking method for video diffusion models. \item We propose a watermark decoder that leverages low-frequency 3D wavelet components for robust spatio-temporal message decoding, ensuring resilience to video-specific attacks like H.264 compression and frame drops. \item By leveraging an importance-based weight modulation technique, our method embeds multiple messages into video diffusion models with a single training process while preserving video quality. \item To balance visual quality and message decoding accuracy, we introduce a weighted patch loss that effectively reduces localized artifacts. \end{itemize}
+\begin{itemize} \item We introduce LVMark, a robust watermarking method for video diffusion models that can be applied to both U-Net and DiT-based architectures. \item We propose a watermark decoder that leverages low-frequency of 3D wavelet components for robust spatio-temporal message decoding, ensuring resilience to video-specific attacks like H.264 compression and frame drops. \item By leveraging an importance-based weight modulation technique, our method embeds multiple messages into video diffusion models with a single training process while preserving video quality. \item To balance visual quality and message decoding accuracy, we introduce a weighted patch loss that effectively reduces localized artifacts. \end{itemize}